Skip to main content

 The bottom line

 Both diabetes and depression are common medical conditions.
 And the truth is, people with one are more likely to have the other.
-If you have diabetes, be sure to check in with your healthcare provider about mental health, especially if you’re feeling sad or overwhelmed.
+If you have diabetes, be sure to check in with a healthcare professional about mental health, especially if you’re feeling sad or overwhelmed.
 And remember that treating depression is one of the best things you can do for your long-term health, especially if you’re living with diabetes.

 why trust our exports reliability shield